geeksusma/feed-consumer/README.md

 - The format the data is being sent is at the end of this README.
 - And just in case... to run the jar you need to execute: java -jar sparta-client.jar

-If you have any question at anytime, do not hesitate to contact Luis on this email: luis@spartacommodities.com

 # Message format